Gender dynamics, normative transgressions, solidarities and self-defenses.

 Same place, same time

-I decided to come back in this underground tunnel that connects the two bus stops.
-But this time, I am not alone.
-I came back with my friends.
-We took paint sprays and music.
-We go down the ramp which leads to the corridor, we laugh, we shout, we impose ourselves already.
-Once inside, it is magic, the too bright neon which dazzled me before makes henceforth reflect the spangles on our clothes.
-They and I had the idea to tie ourselves together.
-Several ropes connect us all to each other.
-While I take out my sprays, Estelle and Mel light up cigarettes while dancing to Rico Nasty.
-I see another friend slumped on a wall preparing her next painting.
-Then, all together, we start to paint.
-We occupy all the space.
-We replay these horrors from years ago from guys who believe they live in a jungle, while we live are the one living in the jungle.
-We undergo it every day since we were little, we learn to sneak, to walk through dark alleys changing sidewalk, to keep quiet not to risk being hit because they don't like it when we answer.
-At work, at school, by our relatives or strangers, we constantly kneel.
-This time, they can't do anything, we are together, tied up, we take our place.
-I see glitter, strong people who have decided to stand up for an evening to leave their marks.
-I hear sprays, laughter, music sung by iconic singers and rappers.
-Our strings create a labyrinth, they tangle together without blocking our movements.
-I see guys trying to get through.
-Some go backwards, they just must go through the road, I don't care.
-Others skim the walls so as not to have to step over our ropes, others still get involved in this mess that faces them.
-We don't size them up, the music is loud, and we talk loudly.
-I do not know what they think but I do not care, I am with my girlfriends and that is all.
-And I know we won't always be there to stand up to them, but we did it once, we can do it again.
+I decided to return to the underground tunnel that connects the two bus stops.
+But this time, I'm not alone—I'm with my friends.
+Armed with paint sprays and music, we descend the ramp leading to the corridor, laughing, shouting, already asserting our presence.
+Once inside, it's magical—the neon lights that once dazzled me now reflect sparkles on our clothes.
+Estelle and Mel, while dancing to Rico Nasty, light up cigarettes as I take out my sprays.
+Another friend is slumped against a wall, preparing her next painting.
+Together, we start to paint, occupying every inch of space.
+We recreate the horrors we've faced for years—from guys who think they live in a jungle, while we are the ones navigating it daily.
+Since childhood, we've learned to sneak, navigate dark alleys, change sidewalks, and remain silent to avoid confrontation.
+At work, at school, with relatives or strangers, we constantly find ourselves kneeling.
+But this time, they can't do anything; we are together, tied up, claiming our space.
+I see glitter, resilient individuals who have chosen to stand up for one night to make their mark.
+I hear the sound of sprays, laughter, and music sung by iconic singers and rappers.
+Our interconnected ropes create a labyrinth, tangling together without hindering our movements.
+I see some guys trying to pass through.
+Some backtrack, choosing to take the road; I don't mind.
+Others skim the walls to avoid stepping over our ropes, while some get caught up in the chaos before them.
+We don't size them up; the music is loud, and we talk even louder.
+I don't know what they're thinking, but I don't care—I'm with my girlfriends, and that's all that matters.
+I know we won't always be there to confront them, but we did it once, and we can do it again.

-Photos : Morgan Carlier, Pool Photos HEAD - Genève
+Photography: Morgan Carlier, Pool Photo HEAD – Genève

-The participation of Marion Fonjallaz and Morgane Hofstetter during the week, and of Karine Duplan, Nayansaku Mufwankolo, Vera Vilardebo Sacchetti, and Dieter Dietz on the last day of the workshop, lead to wonderful conversations around the student productions, we deeply thank them for their precious inputs.
+Special thanks to: The participation of Marion Fonjallaz and Morgane Hofstetter throughout the week, as well as that of Karine Duplan, Nayansaku Mufwankolo, Vera Sacchetti, and Dieter Dietz on the final day of the workshop, led to wonderful conversations about the students' productions.